jenjones319/dex/documentation/projectAgreement.md

-# Group Project: Team Agreement
+# Group Project: Team Agreement: Jen Jones, Byron Keyes, Arik Mackenburg, Drew Scott

 * You will be required to make a Team agreement.
 This will be used as the baseline and structure requirements for how your team will run during project week.